yume-chan/ya-webadb/CONTRIBUTING.md

     $ rush build
     ```

-2. Watch and rebuild all libraries:
+2. Watch changes and rebuild in all libraries:

     ```sh
     $ rush build:watch